kmlawson/rethinking-the-world-in-east-asia-mo3354/09seminars.md

 \pagebreak

-## Week 10 - Confucian Renewals
+## Week 10 - Confucian Renewals {#renewals}

 ### Preparation

-- As you continue work on your long essay, consider bringing an outline of the work so far to office hours and talking through your progress and challenges with me.
 - All students should have reached the writing point for their essay at this point to allow for revision of drafts of their work after identifying any weak areas in the argument and returning to evidence as needed.
 - When you have completed a first draft of your long essay, read with a critical eye: is the argument clearly stated in the introduction.
 Have you answered the "so what?" question and established what original contribution your essay is making rather than merely summarising the existing state of the field?
 Do all the pieces of your essay work together to support the main argument or are there areas that lose focus or are not relevant?
 Do you have sub-arguments that need strengthening with further evidence?
 Do you need to tweak the argument or rebalance it?
+- If you haven't done your essay outline and come to discuss it with me, this would be a good week to do so.

 ### Required Reading (~100)

-* SOURCES CHINA II "The New Confucians" in Ch 39 Reopening the Debate on Chinese Tradition pp545-563 (in paper version)
+* SOURCES CHINA II "The New Confucians" in Ch 39 Reopening the Debate on Chinese Tradition pp545-563 [Ebook](https://library.st-andrews.ac.uk/record=b2005711~S5)
 * Bell, Daniel. *China’s New Confucianism: Politics and Everyday Life in a Changing Society*.
 Princeton, N.J: Princeton University Press, 2008.
-Ch 1  From Communism to Confucianism pp3-18
+Ch 1  From Communism to Confucianism pp3-18 [Ebook](https://library.st-andrews.ac.uk/record=b3083261~S5)
 * Qing, Jiang. *A Confucian Constitutional Order: How China’s Ancient Past Can Shape Its Political Future*.
 Edited by Daniel A. Bell and Ruiping Fan.
 Translated by Edmund Ryden.
 Princeton, N.J: Princeton University Press, 2012.
-Introduction pp1-27;  (P)
+Introduction pp1-27;  (P) [Ebook](https://library.st-andrews.ac.uk/record=b3083982~S5)
 * Chan, Joseph. *Confucian Perfectionism: A Political Philosophy for Modern Times*.
 Princeton University Press, 2015, Conclusion pp191-204.
-(P)
+(P) [Ebook](https://library.st-andrews.ac.uk/record=b3084267~S5)
 * Fung, Edmund S. K. *The Intellectual Foundations of Chinese Modernity: Cultural and Political Thought in the Republican Era*.
-Cambridge University Press, 2010., Ch 2 The Pull of Cultural Conservatism, pp61-95
+Cambridge University Press, 2010., Ch 2 The Pull of Cultural Conservatism, pp61-95 [Ebook](https://library.st-andrews.ac.uk/record=b2397826~S5)

 ### Elective Reading

-**A) Confucianism and Fascism**
+**A) Chinese Confucianism and Fascism**

 * Clinton, Maggie. *Revolutionary Nativism: Fascism and Culture in China, 1925-1937*.
 Duke University Press, 2017.
-Introduction, Ch 2, Ch 4 (P)
+Introduction, Ch 2, Ch 4 (P) [Ebook](https://library.st-andrews.ac.uk/record=b3109345~S5)
 * Paramore, Kiri. *Japanese Confucianism*.
 Cambridge University Press, 2016.
 Ch 6-7

 **B) Early Pioneers: Xiong Shili, Liang Shuming, Feng Youlan**

 * Cheng, Chung-Ying, and Nicholas Bunnin. *Contemporary Chinese Philosophy*.
 John Wiley &amp; Sons, 2008.
 Introduction, Ch 6-8.
+[Ebook](https://library.st-andrews.ac.uk/record=b3109338~S5)
 * Fung, Edmund S. K. *The Intellectual Foundations of Chinese Modernity: Cultural and Political Thought in the Republican Era*.
-Cambridge University Press, 2010., Ch 3 The Politics of Modern Chinese Conservatism, pp96-127
+Cambridge University Press, 2010., Ch 3 The Politics of Modern Chinese Conservatism, pp96-127 [Ebook](https://library.st-andrews.ac.uk/record=b2397826~S5)

 **C) Mou Zongsan**

 * Cheng, Chung-Ying, and Nicholas Bunnin. *Contemporary Chinese Philosophy*.
 John Wiley &amp; Sons, 2008.
-Ch 16
+Ch 16  [Ebook](https://library.st-andrews.ac.uk/record=b3109338~S5)
 * Chan, N. Serina. *The Thought of Mou Zongsan*.
 BRILL, 2011.
 Introduction, Ch 2, Ch 8, Conclusion.
+[Ebook](https://library.st-andrews.ac.uk/record=b3109339~S5)

 **D) Qing Jiang**

 * Qing, Jiang. *A Confucian Constitutional Order: How China’s Ancient Past Can Shape Its Political Future*.
 Edited by Daniel A. Bell and Ruiping Fan.
 Translated by Edmund Ryden.
 Princeton, N.J: Princeton University Press, 2012.
-Ch 1-3, and "Reply to My Critics" (P)
+Ch 1-3, and "Reply to My Critics" (P)  [Ebook](https://library.st-andrews.ac.uk/record=b3083982~S5)

 **E) "Boston Confucians"**

 * Neville, Robert Cummings. *Boston Confucianism: Portable Tradition in the Late-Modern World*.
 State University of New York Press, 2000.
-Forward, Preface, Ch 1 (P)
+Forward, Preface, Ch 1 (P) [Ebook](https://library.st-andrews.ac.uk/record=b3109337~S5)
 * Read the [entry on Tu Weiming](https://www.iep.utm.edu/tu-weimi/) in the Internet Encyclopedia of Philosophy

 **F)  Ci Jiwei on China's Moral Crisis**

 * Ci, Jiwei. *Moral China in the Age of Reform*.
 Cambridge University Press, 2014.
-Introduction, Ch 1-5 (P)
+Introduction, Ch 1-5 (P) [Ebook](https://library.st-andrews.ac.uk/record=b3057479~S5)

 ### General Further Reading